 SECTOR RISK.
-The trust invests in equity securities of operating companies in the consumer discretionary, consumer staples, health care, industrials and information technology sectors.
+The trust invests in equity securities of operating companies in the consumer discretionary, consumer staples, health care, industrials, information technology and utilities sectors.
 The value of the trust may be more susceptible to fluctuations based on factors that impact these sectors more than would be the case in a more diversified investment.